jacobandreas/writing/_posts/2012-11-18-city-of-london.md

 faces.
 The granddaughter, in discussing her father's appointment as ambassador to France, mentions in passing that hers "is a conservative family".
 Another
+curiosity:
-curiosity: I have no doubt that American political orientations hew just as closely to family lines, but no American would admit to voting Democratic simply because her father did---party affiliations in the States are always matters of absolute moral rectitude.
+American political orientations hew just as closely to family lines, but no American would admit to voting Democratic simply because her father did---party affiliations in the States is always a matter of moral rectitude rather than tradition.

 <img src="attachments/london-2.jpg" />